-This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
+This rule allows updates that have been sent via TCP and for this little to the distribution of the literature.

+for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
 The identity field must match that name.
 The name field should be set to ".".
 Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.